Kigurumiguy/Lisa-Agent/README.md

 - `+search ` - Search stored memories
 - `+memory list` - View all memories
 - `+memory clear` - Clear all memories

+## 🚗 Offline Companion Features

+### Run Fully Offline
+Lisa-Agent is designed to work completely offline using local LLMs via Ollama.
+No internet connection required for core functionality - Lisa is always there for you, whether you're on a road trip, in a remote area, or just want privacy.

+### Auto-Switch to Offline Mode
+When internet connectivity is lost, Lisa automatically adapts and can suggest engaging offline activities to keep you company:

+### Activities for Offline Companionship
+Lisa can help pass the time with:
+- **Conversation**: Deep talks, casual chat, or philosophical discussions
+- **Advice & Support**: Get guidance on life, relationships, career, or personal growth
+- **Would You Rather**: Play interactive decision games with interesting scenarios
+- **Storytelling**: Lisa can tell stories or you can create stories together
+- **Jokes & Humor**: Clean jokes and witty banter to lighten the mood
+- **Games**: Play text-based games like:
+  - **Liar's Dice**: A classic bluffing game
+  - **20 Questions**: Guess what Lisa is thinking
+  - **Word Association**: Quick-fire word games
+  - **Riddles**: Challenge your mind with puzzles
+- **Creative Activities**: Writing prompts, brainstorming, or creative collaboration

+### How It Works
+When Lisa detects you're offline or if you mention being on a long drive or having downtime, she'll proactively suggest: "Hey, we've got some time - would you rather play a game, hear a story, or just chat?
+I'm here to keep you company!"

+**Perfect for:**
+- Long road trips
+- Flights without WiFi
+- Remote locations
+- Times when you want an AI companion without internet dependency

 ## Technical Details